 Somatic/Education Classes often integrate science research and embodiment practices.
 Somatic education classes are slower paced, with less active movement.
 They are most aimed towards restoration, healing, and/or learning expert sensing and/or communication skills.

-All styles of classes are rooted in some form of mindful practice.
-In all classes we might work in solo, duo and/or group interaction.
+All styles of classes are grounded in various mindful practices.
+We might work in solo, duo and/or group interaction.
 You will never be forced to work with someone if you don’t feel comfortable.
 You are encouraged to modify all exercises to fit yourself – and given support in doing so, as needed.
+Even if you are working solo, the heart + soul of this work is rooted in the relational.
+We all effect one another.
 All levels of experience and mobility are welcome.

 What participants say:

 “I took a step, literally, out of my comfort zone, but in a very good way…Somehow a lot of tension I felt before simply disappeared…I haven’t felt this connected to other human being in awhile.”

 “These exercises can be helpful to sensitize ourselves and use our bodies to respond truthfully…I really thought every part of this class was wonderful.”

 “It is Qi Gong meets Theater of the Oppressed meets mindfulness meditation meets improvisation meets whole body permission for it to be whatever you want and need it to be.”

 “… made me think about the different kinds of energy we receive from other people, from daily situations, from our own thoughts.
 Often I do not make myself conscious of these things but they still guide my body’s experience and effect my thinking.”